tumaer/SciML/_sources/lecture/cc-2-optimization.md

 ### Stochastic Gradient Descent

-In machine learning we often resort to taking the loss across an average of the entire training set.
+In machine learning, we often resort to taking the loss across an average of the entire training set.
 Writing down the objective function for the training set with $n$ entries

 $$f({\bf{x}}) = \frac{1}{n} \sum_{i=1}^{n}f_{i}({\bf{x}})$$